Quickstart

 In your project directory, run:

-stepshots initThis creates a stepshots.config.json with a sample tutorial.
-Edit it to point at your app:
+stepshots initThis creates a stepshots.config.json with a sample tutorial and a $schema reference so your editor autocompletes and validates it.

 {